rds1983/SpriteFontPlus/README.md

       * If FNA is used, SolutionDefines.targets needs to be edited and FNAProj variable should be updated to the location of FNA.csproj next to the SpriteFontPlus.csproj location.

-    c.
+    d.
 Add SpriteFontPlus/src/SpriteFontPlus/SpriteFontPlus.csproj to the solution.

 # Loading SpriteFont from a ttf
 Following code creates a SpriteFont from a ttf: